carlosrafaelgn/rafa-pack/README.md

 Once placed, you can use `Shears` to open a `Sticker Pack` and obtain 3 random stickers.

-Stick all the stickers on the album, in order, to make the album shine! 😊
+Stick all the stickers on the album, from `Sticker 01` to `Sticker 10` in ascending order, to make the album shine! 😊

+Should it become a little too difficult to get a specific sticker, try talking to a librarian... 😉

 ## Lightning Hammer

 The `Lightning Hammer` will cause a lightning to strike the nearest monster in a range of 10 blocks.
-If there are no monsters in that range, a lightning will strike the block extactly 5 blocks in front of you.
+If there are no monsters in that range, a lightning will strike the block exactly 5 blocks in front of you.

 ```
 Crafting table: